-Enhanced Landscape Conservation ForecastingTM (eCAP) was used by The Nature Conservancy's Nevada Chapter and local stakeholders to evaluate the costs and benefits of alternative management scenarios for the Great Basin National Park.
+The Landscape Conservation Forecasting "CAP" method was used by The Nature Conservancy's Nevada Chapter and local stakeholders to evaluate the costs and benefits of alternative management scenarios for the Great Basin National Park.
 LANDFIRE biophysical settings models were the starting point for ecological explorations into the Park's vegetation systems.
 Nevada: Greater Sage-Grouse Characteristics and Dynamics

 LANDFIRE Existing Vegetation data were used in support of a Greater Sage-Grouse study by Connelly and others that evaluated the ecology and conservation interactions for sage-grouse and sagebrush spatial patterns.
 Connectivity analysis provided a framework for quantifying the rangewide pattern of sage-grouse populations that integrated landscape arrangement of habitat and populations, population dynamics within components, and exchange of sage-grouse individuals among leks and components.
-The analysis of spatial patterns in sage-grouse populations reflects processes such as dispersal and response to changes in their environment that can be incorporated into rangewide and regional conservation strategies.
 Read the LANDFIRE Summary.
-Nevada: Mt.
-Grant/Hawthorne Army Depot Management Planning
+Nevada: North Schell Creek Conservation Planning